pepegar/scala-course/tut/basics2.md

 }
 ```

-## Exhaustivity
+# Exhaustivity

-One of the cool things of scala's pattern matching is that it has an
+##

-exhaustivity checker.
-This means that, if we're using pattern
+Scala's pattern matching has an exhaustivity checker.
+This means
-matching agains a `sealed trait`, the compiler will warn if we forget
+that, the compiler will warn if we forget to match against one of the
-to match against one of the cases.
+cases.

-## Exhaustivity
+##

 ```tut:silent
 sealed trait Color